Iran's Revolutionary Guard says it launches 2nd satellite

 U.S. officials did not immediately respond to a request for comment and an American-maintained catalogue of space objects did not note a new Iranian launch this month.
 The launch comes days after satellite pictures suggested Iran's civilian program suffered another failed launch.

 Noor means "light" in Farsi.
-The Guard launched its first Noor satellite in 2020, revealing to the world it ran its own space program.
+The Guard launched its first Noor satellite in 2020, revealing to the world that it runs its own space program.

 The head of the U.S. Space Command later dismissed that satellite as “a tumbling webcam in space” that wouldn’t provide Iran vital intelligence — though it showed Tehran’s ability to successfully get into orbit after a series of setbacks.

-The U.S. has alleged Iran’s satellite launches defy a U.N.
+The United States has alleged that Iran’s satellite launches defy a U.N.
 Security Council resolution and has called on Tehran to undertake no activity related to ballistic missiles capable of delivering nuclear weapons.
-The U.S. intelligence community's 2022 threat assessment, published Tuesday, claimed such a satellite launch vehicle “shortens the timeline” to an intercontinental ballistic missile for Iran as it uses “similar technologies.”
+The U.S. intelligence community's 2022 threat assessment, published Tuesday, claims such a satellite launch vehicle “shortens the timeline” to an intercontinental ballistic missile for Iran as it uses “similar technologies.”

 "We continue to assess that Iran is not currently undertaking the key nuclear weapons-development activities that we judge would be necessary to produce a nuclear device," the 2022 U.S. intelligence threat assessment said.